Anticipating Needs and Other Mind-Reading Tricks

 Encourage Your Executive to Bring You into the Inner Circle

 If you can, share this idea with your Executive.
 As an Assistant, you’ll be far more effective when you know what your Executive knows, understand their thought process, and see how they approach decision-making.
 Being part of the whole process keeps you informed, engaged, and more valuable to your Executive.
+Build your business acumen to sharpen your ability in anticipating needs and other mind-reading tricks.

 Taking Responsibility for Your Role